 - Home help, support services and home health care

-Costs for services considered necessary due to the illness or disability may be considered special expenses.
+Costs for services that are necessary due to the illness or disability may be considered special expenses.
 Costs for home help services are usually divided between the adults that live in the same home.

 - Assisted living